Chiral and flavor oscillations in a hyperentangled neutrino state: CCR for two flavor neutrino oscillations

 \subsection{Complete complementarity relations}

-Quantum properties of a system can be characterized with the so-called complete complementarity relations (CCR) \cite{R_CCR_qubit}.
-CCR link different quantum correlations encoded in a quantum system, providing a useful tool for studing the interplay of correlations such as entanglement and quantum coherence.
+The so-called complete complementarity relations (CCRs) \cite{R_CCR_qubit} link different quantum correlations encoded in a quantum system, providing a useful tool for studying the interplay of correlations such as entanglement and quantum coherence.
 Given a pure bipartite two-qubit state, the CCR for the subsystem $k$ reads as

-where $P_{k}$ is the predictability of the system which is related to the \textit{a priori} (without performing measurement) particle-like behaviour of the system. $V_{k}$ is the visibility, related to the coherence of the system and $C$ is the concurrence \cite{R_concurrence} which quantifies the entanglement between the subsystem $k$ and the other one.
+where $\mathcal{P}_{k}$ is the predictability of the system which is related to the \textit{a priori} (without performing measurement) particle-like behaviour of the system. $\mathcal{V}_{k}$ is the visibility, related to the coherence of the system and $\mathcal{C}$ is the concurrence \cite{R_concurrence} which quantifies the entanglement between the subsystem $k$ and the other one.

-The CCR were generalized to a pure tri-partite quantum system \cite{R_CCR_qudit}, and has been given an entropic version for multi-partite pure \cite{R11} and mixed states \cite{R12}.
-If the total state is pure, the entropic CCR reads as
+The CCR were generalized to a pure tri-partite quantum system \cite{R_CCR_qudit}, and have been given an entropic form for multi-partite pure \cite{R11} and mixed states \cite{R12}.
+If the total state of the system is pure, the entropic CCR reads as